HassanSardar/rtlwifi_new/README.md

 Then: `echo "options rtl8723be ant_sel=2" | sudo tee /etc/modprobe.d/50-rtl8723be.conf`

 Note: After your OS (Kernel) update, you need to apply these settings again to get strong signal.
-Noet 2: This is for rtl8723be, replace it in respect to the module you've.
+Note 2: This is for rtl8723be, replace it in respect to the module you've.
 I'll update this properly in a while, this is just the initial setup.